trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 ### Work plan

 We are preparing a plan and are seeking both input as well as funding to support our effort for this initiative.
-Have a look at our [preliminary workplan](/initiatives/workplans/codegen/) or contact us via [rustfasterthanc@trifectatech.org](mailto:rustfasterthanc@trifectatech.org).
+Have a look at our [workplan](/initiatives/workplans/codegen/) or contact us via [rustfasterthanc@trifectatech.org](mailto:rustfasterthanc@trifectatech.org).

-Meanwhile, we will continue to work on stabilizing the RFC as a first step.

 ### Links